joohhnnn/Understanding-Optimism-Codebase/sequencer/02-how-optimism-use-libp2p.md

 Now let's take a look at the `Host` method in the `op-node/p2p/host.go` file.

 This function is primarily used to set up the libp2p host and various configurations.
-Below are the key parts of the function along with a brief description in English:
+Below are the key parts of the function along with a brief description:

 1. **Check if P2P is Disabled**
    If P2P is disabled, the function will return immediately.